zonika/playlister-rb-web-0715-public/TUTORIAL.md

 end
 ```

-We could have just as easily done `@@artists.all.count`, but it's generally more common to call our methods that return values instead.
+We could have just as easily done `ARTISTS.all.count`, but it's generally more common to call our methods that return values instead.
 (Why might this be the case?
 Hint: it has something to do with what might happen if you want to rename a variable later on down the road.)

 And now we're back to a familiar failure message!